Renormalizing the Quark-Meson-Diquark Model: Numerical Results

+consistent with the numerical results at \(\mu=1000\MeV\) in \cref{fig:phase_diagram_and_T0_vs_mu} (left).
+Finally, the $\sigma\!\Delta$-scheme shows the most different behavior compared to the other schemes as the diquark gap grows much faster with $\mu$.
+This is confirmed by the asymptotic value, which can be computed {from the procedure outlined in \cref{app:RGCexpressions}} (see \cref{eq:asympt_delta_sigmadel} and also \cref{fig:bcs}) to yield

-Finally, as discussed in \cref{subsec:bcs}, both the renormalized and RGC schemes exhibit BCS scaling for the critical temperature \(T_c\) associated with the melting of the 2SC phase in the limit $\mu \rightarrow \infty$ as given by \cref{eq:BCSUS}.
+Finally, as discussed in \cref{subsec:bcs}, the renormalized, as well as the minimal and the vacuum matching RGC schemes exhibit BCS scaling for the critical temperature \(T_c\) associated with the melting of the 2SC phase in the limit $\mu \rightarrow \infty$ as given by \cref{eq:BCSUS}.
 Inserting the gaps at \(\mu=1000\MeV\), one finds

-in agreement with the 2SC boundaries in \cref{fig:phase_diagram} already at $\mu=1000$ MeV:
+in very good agreement with the 2SC boundaries in \cref{fig:phase_diagram} already at $\mu=1000$ MeV: